python/cpython/Doc/library/ossaudiodev.rst

 parameters at once.
 This is more convenient, but may not be as flexible in all cases.

-The audio device objects returned by :func:`open` define the following methods and (read-only) attributes:
+The audio device objects returned by :func:`.open` define the following methods and (read-only) attributes: